Quick Look at this Recipe

 - Make Dry Rub: Combine the Smoked Turkey Rub ingredients in a small bowl, set aside.

-- Prep Roasting Pan: Place the onion, orange, 2 cups chicken broth, white wine (if using), rosemary and thyme in the bottom of a heavy duty aluminum roasting pan.
+- Prep Roasting Pan: Place the onion, orange, 2 cups chicken broth, 1/2 cup white wine (if using), rosemary and thyme in the bottom of a heavy duty aluminum roasting pan.
 Place a wire rack on top of the roasting pan.* And put the turkey on top of the wire rack, ensuring the breast side is up.

 - Butter + Season: Pat turkey dry with paper towels.
-Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
+Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin, where possible).
 Season the outside of the turkey with the dry rub.

 - Rest: Remove the turkey from the smoker, baste one more time and then let rest 10-15 minutes.
-Transfer the turkey to a serving platter or large plate and cover with foil again to continue its resting for another 10-15 minutes.
+Transfer the turkey to a serving platter or large plate and cover with foil again to continue resting for another 10-15 minutes.

-- Optional Gravy: Use juices at the bottom of the pan and follow our tutorial on how to make smoked turkey gravy, if desired.
+- Optional Gravy: Use juices at the bottom of the aluminum pan and follow our tutorial on how to make smoked turkey gravy, if desired.

 - Serve: Carve the turkey and serve immediately!